 We are pleased to present this year's Annual Water Quality Report (Consumer Confidence Report) as required by the Safe Drinking Water Act (SDWA).
 This report is designed to provide details about where your water comes from, what it contains, and how it compares to standards set by regulatory agencies.
 This report is a snapshot of last year's water quality.
 We are committed to providing you with information because informed customers are our best allies.
-You can also find and download a copy of this report from our website, https://crwtp.org.
+You can also find and download a copy of this report from our website, https://crwtp.org/water-quality-report.
+Catawba River Water Supply Project did not incur any health-based violations for the calendar year 2021.
+We met all compliance monitoring.